maherkaz/500-2018/assignments/OSIA/README.md

 ## Audience Role

 For each OSIA study, everyone will read the abstracts in advance, so that we can have some understanding of what's involved.
-The abstracts will also be posted to this section of the site.
+The papers will be posted to this section of the site as soon as they are available.